-An Expungement pardon considers your entire criminal history and can “expunge” or erase offenses from your record.
+As mentioned above, the first type of pardon in Connecticut is the expungement pardon.
+An expungement pardon considers your entire criminal history and can “expunge” or erase offenses from your record.
 This occurs if and only if you receive a full pardon.
-An Expungement pardon also goes by the term absolute pardon.
+An expungement pardon also goes by the term absolute pardon.
 If you receive this pardon, your entire criminal history will get erased, and you can honestly tell employers, friends, colleagues, and family members that you have never gotten arrested or convicted of a crime.

-A Provisional pardon cannot erase offenses from your record.
+Then there is the provisional pardon.
+A provisional pardon cannot erase offenses from your record.
 A provisional pardon only makes it illegal for an employer to deny you employment based solely on your criminal record.
-If you are able to work and eligible for employment in all other ways, a Provisional pardon can help you because it will give you a greater chance of getting hired.
+If you are able to work and eligible for employment in all other ways, a provisional pardon can help you because it will give you a greater chance of getting hired.

 The big benefit of the provisional pardon is that it is easier to get than the expungement pardon.
 However, it does not completely erase your criminal history.
 It will likely help you get a job, but you will still have to deal with the stigma of having a criminal record.

 Below is a list of the most important things to know about pardons.

 1. An expungement pardon erases your criminal record and constitutes an absolute pardon while a provisional pardon only makes it illegal for employers not to hire you based solely on your criminal record.

 2. To be eligible for an expungement pardon, you must wait three years after the date of a misdemeanor conviction and five years after the date of a felony conviction.

 3. You do not have to wait any amount of time after conviction in order to apply for a provisional pardon.